Peja: Geography

+Hydrology

+The region of Peja is rich in water resources.
+The White Drin and Lumbardhi i Pejës rivers pass through the municipality of Peja.

 Climate

-Peja has a Oceanic climate (Cfb) as of the Köppen climate classification with an average annual temperature of 9.0 C. The warmest month in Peja is August with an average temperature of 19.7 C, while the coldest month is January with an average temperature of -1.9 C.
+Peja has an Oceanic climate (Cfb) as of the Köppen climate classification with an average annual temperature of 9.0 C. The warmest month in Peja is August with an average temperature of 19.7 C, while the coldest month is January with an average temperature of -1.9 C.

 Politics

 The municipality covers an area of 602 km2, including the city of Peja and 95 villages; it is divided into 28 territorial communities.
 As of 2011, the whole municipality has a population of approximately 95,723, of which ca. 48,962 live in the city of Peja.